Bill Cosby sexual assault cases: Insurance coverage dispute

-AIG Property Casualty Company, Cosby's homeowner's insurance, has tentatively agreed to pick up Cosby's legal costs for the Green, et al. case in Massachusetts, as well as for Dickinson's case in California, over whether these women were defamed when Cosby's representatives denied the occurrence of sexual misconduct.
-But the insurer has also filed lawsuits related to both cases, aiming for declaratory relief that it is not responsible.
+AIG Property Casualty Company, Cosby's homeowner's insurer, tentatively agreed to pay Cosby's legal costs for the Green, et al. case in Massachusetts and Dickinson's case in California, over whether these women were defamed when Cosby's representatives denied the occurrence of sexual misconduct.
+But the insurer has also filed lawsuits related to both cases, seeking declaratory relief that it is not responsible.

 Cosby's homeowners insurance does cover him for "personal injury", which is defined in his policy as including "bodily injury"; "shock, emotional distress, mental injury"; "invasion of privacy"; and "defamation, libel, or slander".
 However, the policy contains an exclusion for "sexual, physical or mental abuse", setting the stage for a potentially novel legal battle over whether a defamation claim about the denial of sexual abuse is covered.

-In September 2015, Cosby filed a motion to either dismiss AIG's lawsuit or put it on hold.
-Cosby's attorneys argued that AIG was acting against Cosby's best interests and that fighting both the lawsuits from the accusers as well as from his insurance company would drain his resources.
+In September 2015, Cosby filed a motion to either dismiss AIG's lawsuit or stay it.
+Cosby's attorneys argued that AIG was acting against Cosby's best interests, and that fighting lawsuits from both his accusers and his insurance company would drain his resources.

-On October 9, 2015, AIG filed a response, calling Cosby's motion "bizarre and possibly unique in the entire history of American jurisprudence", criticizing Cosby's lawyers for referencing irrelevant case law from other states, and saying that if the court sided with Cosby, it "would amount to a wholesale abandonment of this Court's jurisdiction, all for no apparent reason."
+On October 9, 2015, AIG filed a response, calling Cosby's motion "bizarre and possibly unique in the entire history of American jurisprudence", criticizing his lawyers for citing irrelevant case law from other states, and saying that if the court sided with Cosby, it "would amount to a wholesale abandonment of this Court's jurisdiction, all for no apparent reason."